openfaas/faas/ADOPTERS.md

 * [Contiamo](https://www.contiamo.com) - data-science platform hosting jupyter notebooks and functions for multiple tenants.

+* [Dim Solution](https://dimsolution.com/) - "Dim Solution is using OpenFaaS in production"

-* [Dragonchain](https://dragonchain.com/) - At Dragonchain, we focus on creating a hybrid blockchain-as-a-service product, with integrations of OpenFaaS as our 'smart contract' platform, to be able to automatically run customer code based on interactions that occur on the blockchain.
-This allows us to be extremely flexible, as customers only have to create a docker container and give it to us in order to create a 'smart contract' which can have deep integrations with our blockchain itself.
+* [Dragonchain](https://dragonchain.com/) - "At Dragonchain, we focus on creating a hybrid blockchain-as-a-service product, with integrations of OpenFaaS as our 'smart contract' platform, to be able to automatically run customer code based on interactions that occur on the blockchain.
+This allows us to be extremely flexible, as customers only have to create a docker container and give it to us in order to create a 'smart contract' which can have deep integrations with our blockchain itself."

+* [GalaxyCard](https://www.galaxycard.in/) - "GalaxyCard is a happy user of OpenFaaS"

 * [GMO Internet](https://www.gmo.jp/en/)